 - If nature is eating your garden, then you have a successful wildlife garden!
-We use some non-harmful measures to keep our fruit and vegetables from being eaten, but we also take the attitude that slugs are food for hedgehogs and song thrushes etc. so sharing our food is a small price to pay!
+We use some non-harmful measures to keep our fruit and vegetables from being eaten, but we also take the attitude that slugs are food for toads and song thrushes etc. so sharing our food is a small price to pay!

 - Finally, encourage your neighbours to join you!

 We are creating a series of videos to share the story of our own suburban wildlife garden and some of the tips we have learned along the way.
 Click the links to watch the videos:

 - Wildlife pond